September 18, 2024

 Theta

-Software testing plays a crucial role in various scenarios, including website launches, mobile app releases, cloud integrations and software updates.
+Testing plays a crucial role in various scenarios, including website launches, mobile app releases, cloud integrations and software updates.
 Thorough testing is essential for success in these situations.
 Without it, you risk delayed launches, potential damage to your brand's reputation, expensive fixes, and a subpar customer experience.

 We spoke with Sanjana Mishra, Theta's Test Practice Lead, to explore the different types of testing, including the growing field of hyperautomation testing.